Compassionate Love:Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

 Years ago, in Cleveland, Ohio there was a KKK rally held downtown.
-Of course it was controversial, so much so that police lined the speech area to protect the people on both sides.
-As hate-mongers, no one can accuse Klan members of decency.
-Close to that time a suburban Black family woke to a burning cross on their front yard.
-What do you think the reaction of the children from that home, now grown, might be to an art-piece of a KKK member placed where they live?
+Close to that time a Cleveland-area suburban black family woke to a burning cross on their front yard.
+What do you think the reactions of the children from that home, now grown, might be to a statue of a KKK member placed near where they live?

-In both cases, I believe we are talking about something severely more damaging than political incorrectness.
+In both cases, I believe we are talking about something more damaging than political incorrectness.

 I believe Sleepwalker is significantly offensive and makes light of the power of image to incite fear and traumatization.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
 Hope and help can be yours.